PennyLeScroche/PennyLeScroche.github.io/notes.md

 Stylized movement and ability focused boomer shooter

 Simultaneous turn boss battle/monster hunter inspired game with action economy and status effects

+Inn-terdimendional: A game about running an Inn that exists between realms.
+Your customers can be cryptids, eldritch beings, faeries, vampires, space aliens, and ghosts